A policy on the Practice Centre should:

 - add links to related guidance information — do not include guidance information within the policy.

-Every policy needs a 160-character summary.
-This summary appears at the top of the page and in search results.
-It should say very briefly what the policy contains so a practitioner can decide if the policy is likely to have the information they need.
+Every policy needs a summary.
+This summary has a limit of 255-characters (including spaces) and appears at the top of the page and in search results.
+It should say, very briefly, what the policy contains so a practitioner can decide if the policy is likely to have the information they need.

 Structuring the policy into blocks

 When a practitioner opens a page, they will see each block's heading and summary.
 To read more on a topic, they click the 'show more' button to display the rest of the text.

 Some blocks will only have a small amount of text, which will fit in the summary space.
 An example is the 'Who this policy applies to' block.
 These blocks don’t need a 'show more' button.

 It's crucial that we describe our block headings well and arrange them in a logical order.
 This helps practitioners skim the page to see if it's likely to have the information they need.